GoodReader is a file viewer with many powerful features, most of which address PDF and TXT viewing.

 swipe file or folder name to delete this file/folder (be careful - this can't be undone)

 sort your files by name, date and size.
 Use ascending or descending sort order.
 On iPads the Sort button is located at the top of the main screen, on iPhones it is accessible through the Manage Files control panel.

 protect individual files and folders with a password

 Managing files/folders, sending e-mail

-There is a powerful set of features accessible by opening the Manage Files control panel (iPad) or by pressing the Actions button (iPhone) in a file list view.
+There is a powerful set of features accessible by opening the Manage Files control panel in file list view.
 You can send files to other apps that support Apple's Document Interchange.
 You can create new folders and rename/copy/move/delete existing files and folders.
 You can compress multiple files and folders into .zip archives, and you can uncompress .zip and .rar archives.
 You can also send files via e-mail from GoodReader.
-You can mark files as read/unread, set/remove a password protection for individual files/folders, set/remove a star for a file or folder, extract files from PDF Portfolios and create new TXT files for further editing.
+You can mark files as read/unread, set/remove a password protection for individual files/folders, set/remove a star and a color tag for a file or folder, flatten PDF files with annotations, import/export pictures from/to Photo Album and create new TXT files for further editing.
 You can also create a special URL link for integration with other apps.
 Read more here.

 There are several ways to protect your sensitive data:

 by setting a password check at GoodReader's startup.
 Open Application Settings page, Security Settings section for this (see Buttons on the main screen section below on how to open Application Settings page).
 This feature uses iOS's Data Protection API, which actually encrypts your files, keeping your data confidential, even if your device gets lost or stolen.
 However, there are special procedures to perform, and also there are some limitations.
 Please be absolutely sure to read the Data Protection manual if you want to actually encrypt your files.